 Last summer, my 28-year-old, moving-back-to-Spokane niece Vanessa and I agreed that this year, in 2015, we’d run Bloomsday together.
-For many runners, this is a sort of bucket list event, primarily because it has so many participants.
+For many of us, this is a bucket list event, primarily because it has so many participants.
 In fact, it’s the biggest 12K (7.5 mile) race in the country and the fourth largest timed race in the USA with about 50,000 runners annually.
 For me it was more of an opportunity to spend time with my niece and support her running efforts.
 And the thought of driving 12 hours within two days didn’t seem daunting with the event nine months away.

 She, like me, is a bookworm, so I asked if we also might want to read James Joyce’s Ulysses together.
 Vanessa did not take the bait.
 Many participants do not know that Leopold Bloom, Ulysses’ main character, is the man behind the odyssey of sorts who inspired the race’s name.